 |Experience||1-3 years of experience in product formulation|

 Entry-level positions typically require a bachelor's degree in chemistry or a related field, like engineering or physics.
-Chemistry degree programs include courses in organic, analytical and physical chemistry along with calculus and statistics.
-Students also gain experience with laboratory equipment and common computer software programs used in chemical and molecular modeling.
+Chemistry degree programs usually include courses in organic, analytical and physical chemistry, along with calculus and statistics.
+Students also gain experience with lab equipment and common computer software programs used in chemical and molecular modeling.

 Step 2: Gain Work Experience

 Entry-level workers can start their careers through fellowships, temporary assignments or lab technician positions at research universities or private cosmetic companies.
 This might involve working under experienced chemists and performing basic laboratory duties.
 With experience, candidates can advance to cosmetic chemist jobs.

 - Join a professional organization.
 The Society of Cosmetic Chemists offers membership to chemists who hold bachelor's degrees or a valid combination of education and experience.
 Members receive access to annual conventions, educational programs and a journal featuring research developments in the field.

 Although not required for most positions, some larger companies prefer cosmetic chemists who have a master's degree or Ph.D. in chemistry for lead researcher and management roles.
 Several graduate programs allow students to concentrate their studies in cosmetic sciences, and some schools offer 5- or 6-year dual degree programs that combine bachelor's and master's degrees.

 Graduate-level chemistry coursework typically includes extensive research and study of statistical analysis methods.
 A variety of advanced chemistry classes are also required.
 Cosmetic sciences specializations include courses in skin and hair care, color cosmetics, polymer chemistry and product development.